 Obviously, it’s not exactly an apples-to-apples comparison, but a beachfront home on Abaco, in the Out Islands, could go for well over $5-million while a canal-side condo in Nassau can be had for about $200,000.

-Even if you find a place that sells or rents for well under your budget (without sacrificing points for safety or convenience) consider that there may be unexpected costs in the Bahamas.
+Even if you find a place to buy or rent for well under your budget (without sacrificing points for safety or convenience) consider that there may be unexpected costs in The Bahamas.

-Electricity can be very expensive, so ask about the average monthly hydro bill before renting a place.
-Taxis are also relatively expensive on the Bahamas, so you’ll want to take variations of how much you use them into account when picking a community to live in.
+Electricity can be very expensive, so ask about the average monthly hydro bill before renting.
+Taxis are also relatively expensive in The Bahamas, so you’ll want to take variations of how much you use them into account when picking a community to live in.

 Consider Security When Picking the Best Place to Live

-Many expats in the Bahamas choose to live in a gated community because they are concerned about their wellbeing and their property.
+Many expats in The Bahamas choose to live in a gated community because they are concerned about their safety, wellbeing and their property.

-Like anywhere, crime is concentrated in certain areas and it is possible to stay safe in the Bahamas.
-This is why it’s critically important to work with a real estate agent you trust and try to visit the Bahamas to pick a neighborhood before relocating here.
+Like anywhere, crime is concentrated in certain areas and it is possible to stay safe in The Bahamas.
+This is why it’s critically important to work with a real estate agent you trust and try to visit the country before moving to The Bahamas.

 Bottom Line for Picking a Place to Live